-Figure 35.
-Roadway Departure Fatal and Injury Crashes, 2015-2019 (Source: NMDOT, 2021)
+Figure 34.
+Graphic.
+Roadway departure fatal and injury crashes, 2015-2019 (Source: NMDOT, 2021).

-or serious injury and 290 resulted in a possible injury.
-Over 80 percent of these crashes occurred on urban roads, of which 35 percent involved curves.
-Nearly 60 percent of the fatal, serious injury, and possible injury roadway departure-related crashes involved curves on the rural local roads in the region.
-A review of the The crash tree shown in Figure 35 shows that of the total number of roadway departure crashes on the local roads in the Santa Fe region, 23 resulted in a fatality crash data indicates a majority of the roadway departure crashes occurred during dark conditions.
+The crash tree shown in figure 35 shows that of the total number of roadway departure crashes on the local streets and roads in the Santa Fe region, 23 resulted in a fatality or serious injury and 290 resulted in a possible injury.
+Over 80 percent of these crashes occurred on urban streets and roads, of which 35 percent involved curves.
+Nearly 60 percent of the fatal, serious injury, and possible injury roadway departure-related crashes involved curves on the rural local streets and roads in the region.
+A review of the crash data indicates a majority of the roadway departure crashes occurred during dark conditions.